cuprumcomputer/mintgreen/README.md

 # Mint Green Programming Language

 Mint Green is a small and simplistic programming language.
 Its syntax is based off of C++ and JQuery.
 The attached sample program shows how to use all of the commands to fully take advantage of Mint Green.

-Mint Green is generally a loose language, but here are a few guidelines/bugs:
+**Bugs/Rules:**

 * Whenever using variables in expressions or if statements a variable must come first.